 I see Catherine nod in understanding, but I know she doesn’t.
 She couldn’t know the way it was for me, and I’m glad about that.

 “One night my father came home and told me he’d found a job for me.
 I was going to babysit for his boss.
 I thought everything was going to be all right.
 But it wasn’t…it wasn’t.”
 I close my eyes, but I still see and hear and feel everything.
-The look on that man’s face, my own screams, the pain inside and out.
+The look on that man’s face, the sound of my screams, the pain inside and out.
 I don’t know if I can do this after all.

 “Lena, it’s all right.
 You don’t have to say anything else.”
 Catherine tries to give me a way out, to silence what I’m struggling to say.
 But I have to tell them.

 The looks on their faces are mirror images of anger and horror and pain.
 I hate to see it but somehow it helps.

-Catherine shakes her head as if in shock.
+Catherine shakes her head.
 I know she’s seen a lot of bad things with her job and all.
 It must be a lot worse when you know the person it happened to.
 When it’s someone you care about.

 “Surely your mother didn’t know of this arrangement!”
-Vincent’s voice is full angry disbelief and some undying hope that somehow the story would turn out right.
+Vincent’s voice is full of angry disbelief and some undying hope that somehow the story will turn out right.
 I have to tell him it won’t.

 I take another deep breath.
 “That’s what I thought at first.
 I thought she’d take me in her arms and promise to protect me.
 Tell me how sorry she was this had happened to me.
 I knew she didn’t really love me, but I thought maybe this time, maybe just this once – I hoped –” I bite my lip.
 The next words are going to be even harder to say.
 “All she did was slap my face and tell me to stop crying.
-Shut up, Amanda, and do as you’re told.”
+She said shut up, Amanda, and do as you’re told.”